aptGetAdrian/pyTop/README.md

 python pytop.py
 ```

 If you want to see the processes ran by the system, you can run it as a root user.
-This assumes you're using Linux as your OS:
+This assumes you're using Linux as your OS, although I don't recommend running random app with root privileges:
 ```bash
 sudo python pytop.py
 ```